 Diana Alvarez is Xicana singer/guitarist, poet, composer, and video/sound artist based in Northampton, MA.
-Her poetry chapbook, Consultations with Bruja Juana was published by Toadlily Press in 2009, and two of her poems appear in The Best of Toadlily Press, published in 2011.
+Her poetry chapbook, Consultations with Bruja Juana, was published by Toadlily Press (2009), and two of Diana’s poems appeared in The Best of Toadlily Press (2011).

-Diana is a first-generation to college student who earned her BA from Marist College and MFA in Writing from Sarah Lawrence College.
-After completing her MFA, Diana worked as a higher education professional, Diana worked for six years as a Diversity Outreach Coordinator/Associate Director of Admissions at Hampshire College and Mount Holyoke College, where she recruited and created support mechanisms for students of color and international students at both institutions.
+Diana is a first-generation-to-college student who earned her BA from Marist College and her MFA in Writing from Sarah Lawrence College.
+After completing her MFA, Diana worked as a higher education professional for six years as the Coordinator of Diversity Outreach/Multicultural Recruitment for both Hampshire College and Mount Holyoke College, where she recruited and created support mechanisms for students of color and international students at both institutions.
 Diana continues this educational focus on marginalized communities as a College Humanities instructor with Upward Bound Summer Academy/Greenfield Community College and through her doctoral research.

 Currently, is a PhD candidate in Electronic Arts at Rensselaer Polytechnic Institute, and her dissertation, Bridge Artistx: Women, Non-binary, and Genderqueer Artists of Color at the Forefront of Innovative Arts Practice, archives the work of artists Sharon Bridgforth, Magdalena Gomez, Vick Quezada, and Nicole Young through documentary video portraiture.
 Portraits of these artists, along with original music, poetry, and scripts by Diana will feature into her upcoming multimedia performance, Quiero Volver: A Xicanx Ritual Opera (Holyoke Community College, October 20, 2017).